Kenechukwu5558/DAB111_Project_Group_1/README.md

 The code of this data is available, and a link to the csv file is given.
 Here is a link to the data site  : https://www.kaggle.com/datasets/aungpyaeap/supermarket-sales/data

 # Use case
+This dataset can be used for predictive data analytics purpose.
 The growth of supermarkets in most populated cities are increasing and market competitions are also high.
 The dataset is one of the historical sales of supermarket company which has recorded in 3 different branches for 3 months data.
-Predictive data analytics methods can be used easily to apply with this dataset.
+Predictive data analytics methods can be used easily in application with this dataset.

 # Compile
 This code can be run using Python 3.2 and above.
 Also, the following packages should be installed in your environment as the program dependencies: